refilutub/operationsystems/README.md

 > - Maksym Borsuk
 > - Didusenko Oleksandr

->this part is made by refilutub
+>this part is made by Maksym Borsuk

 Git is a **distributed version control system (DVCS)** used to track changes in source code during software development.
 It enables multiple developers to collaborate on a project, manage different versions of code, and maintain a complete history of changes.